codyeddie/horiseon/README.md

 # horiseon

-This is a static webpage with some basic to intermediate css that was refactored from a different code.
+This is a static webpage with some basic to intermediate css that was refactored from https://github.com/coding-boot-camp/urban-octo-telegram.

 Horiseon is a social solution service that helps you optimize your search engine, manage your online reputation, and market your social media presence.